apollographql/apollo-ios/CodegenProposal.md

 ## Entity

 We will refer to each individual object fetched in a GraphQL response as an “entity”.
-An entity defines a single type (object, interface, or union) that has fields on it that can be fetched.
+An entity defines a single type (Object, Interface, or Union) that has fields on it that can be fetched.

 ## `SelectionSet` - A “View” of an Entity